Judges rejects Trump campaign suit over Philly voter offices

+The Trump campaign has not pursued lawsuits against six counties elsewhere in Pennsylvania that are also opening satellite election offices.

-The lawsuit comes amid Trump claiming that he can only lose the crucial battleground state of Pennsylvania if Democrats cheat and, as he did in 2016's campaign, and suggesting that the Democratic bastion of Philadelphia needs to be watched closely for election fraud.
+The lawsuit comes as Trump claims he will lose the crucial battleground state of Pennsylvania only if Democrats cheat, and as he did in 2016's campaign, suggests that the Democratic bastion of Philadelphia needs to be watched closely for election fraud.

+Home to one in five registered Democratic voters in Pennsylvania, strong Democratic turnout in Philadelphia is expected to be crucial to the fortunes of the party's presidential nominee, Joe Biden.

+Trump's campaign quickly appealed, saying the president is fighting for transparency, while Democrats declared victory in a case they have said amounts to another attempt by Trump's campaign at voter intimidation and suppression.

 The Trump campaign filed the lawsuit last week, two days after Philadelphia opened seven satellite election offices, new creations deemed to be legal under state law by the state Supreme Court.
 There, people can register to vote, apply for a mail-in ballot, fill it out and turn it in.

 Trump campaign employees promptly showed up at the offices, insisting they be allowed to go in and observe the activity inside.
-City election officials prevented them.
+City election officials prevented them, although they did offer campaign representatives a tour to see how the offices operate.

-Trump referred to that confrontation in last week's debate with Democratic presidential nominee, Joe Biden, saying "bad things happen in Philadelphia."
+Trump referred to that confrontation in last week's debate with Biden, saying "bad things happen in Philadelphia."

+In November's presidential election, party officials are pressing to expand the 475,000-vote margin by which Democrat Hillary Clinton beat Trump in Philadelphia in 2016.
+That gap was slightly smaller than the historic margins produced for Barack Obama.

+Trump nevertheless won Pennsylvania, but barely, by just over 44,000 votes, or less than 1 percentage point, paving his path to the White House.

 (0) comments